 US Senate China bill would create 'chief manufacturing' post in research boost

-U.S. Senate committee leaders have drafted a compromise US$110 billion measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China, according to a copy of the 131-page draft legislation seen on Friday by Reuters.

-WASHINGTON: U.S. Senate committee leaders have drafted a compromise US$110 billion measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China, according to a copy of the 131-page draft legislation seen on Friday by Reuters.
+WASHINGTON: US Senate committee leaders have drafted a compromise US$110 billion measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China, according to a copy of the 131-page draft legislation seen on Friday (May 7) by Reuters.

 The revised draft bill by Senate Commerce Committee Chair Maria Cantwell and the committee's top Republican Roger Wicker is set to be debated by the committee on Wednesday.